SOUTHERN TIER WEST REGIONAL PLANNING & DEVELOPMENT BOARD

 • Low-interest Fixed Rate Financing

-Interest rates on STEDO loans are based on the federal prime rate +/-2.
+Interest rates on STEDO loas are based on federal prime rate +/-2.

 Maturity term varies depending on the loan fund.
-For the ESD Regional Revolving Loan Trust Fund, which lends up to $40,000 in working capital; the term is up to five years, but with other funds listed in the above tabs terms can go up to 20 years depending on the project.
+For the ESD Regional Revolving Loan Fund, which lends up to $40,000 in working capital; the term is up to five years, but with other funds listed, terms can go up to 20 years depending on the project.

-There is a ten percent (10%) equity requirement for STEDO loans.
+There is a ten percent (10%) equity retirement for STEDO loans.

 STEDO requires that projects create 1 job per $25,000 lent.